Stips

 Stips is a 1951 West German romantic comedy film directed by Carl Froelich and starring Gustav Fröhlich, Heli Finkenzeller and Eva Ingeborg Scholz.
 It was shot at the Tempelhof Studios in West Berlin.
 The film's sets were designed by the art director Hans Luigi.

 Synopsis

 Doctor Dirkhoff, nicknamed Stips, was a popular but unconventional art teacher at a local school.
 Many of the girls in his classes had romantic crushes on him.
-WHen he returns to the town nearly a decade, now a widower, most of his former students are now happily married but his return reawakens their old desire for him.
+When he returns to the town nearly a decade later, now a widower, most of his former students are now happily married but his return reawakens their feelings for him.